chriopter/hugo-autopilot/README.md

 | `repository_dispatch` | ✅ | ❌ | ❌ |
 | `workflow_dispatch` (manual) | ✅ | ✅ | ✅ |

-**Note**: The Hugo Updater workflow does NOT run on normal commits - it only runs on schedule or when manually triggered to avoid creating too many PRs.

 Here's a real-world example from [christopher-eller.de](https://github.com/chriopter/christopher-eller.de):